0Chris-M/Scripts/README.md

 # Main Folder
-- Get-InboxRules.ps1 - Pulls inbox rules from all AD users.
+- Get-InboxRules.ps1 - Pulls inbox rules from all AD users' mailboxes.
 Useful for 365 Audits, as well as Incident Response and Investigations.
-- Get-InboxRules_NoProgressBar.ps1 - Same as above, just no progress bar (Compatibility).
+- Get-InboxRules_NoProgressBar.ps1 - Same as above, just no progress bars (Compatibility).